code-423n4/2023-03-zksync/README.md

 | [contracts/tests/TransactionHelperTest.sol](contracts/tests/TransactionHelperTest.sol) | 8 | | |
 | [contracts/tests/Counter.sol](contracts/tests/Counter.sol) | 7 | | |

+Important, while the bootloader is out of scope, we may reward an additional bounty for valid bugs found in it by our judgement!

 # Build

 Ensure you have `solc` 0.8.16 on your system, you can download it here: https://github.com/ethereum/solidity/releases/tag/v0.8.16